bibekuchiha/Write-A-Data-Science-Blog-Post/README.md

 5. [Licensing, Authors, and Acknowledgements](#licensing)

 ## Installation <a name="installation"></a>

-There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
-The code should run with no issues using Python versions 3.*.
+There ought to be no vital libraries to run the code here past the Anaconda dispersion of Python.
+The code should run without any issues utilizing Python adaptations 3.*.

-You will need to download Stackoverflow’s 2017 and 2018 Annual Developer Survey and put in specific folders.
-You can find the data to download [here](https://insights.stackoverflow.com/survey). </br>
+You should download Stackoverflow's 2017 and 2018 Annual Developer Survey and put in explicit envelopes.
+You can discover the information to download[here](https://insights.stackoverflow.com/survey). </br>

-To move the downloaded files to the specific folder, you can execute. </br>
+To move the downloaded records to the particular folder, you can execute.</br>

 1. Stackoverflow’s 2017 data </br>
 ` mv survey_results_public.csv Write-a-Data-Science-Blog-Post/data/2017/survey_results_public.csv `</br>